winterland1989/Action.js/README.md

 ._go(console.log)
 ```

-Later we'll present `Action.freeze` to fire an `Action` immediately, now let's face another 50% of the callback hell issue.
+I'll present `Action.freeze` in [Difference from Promise](https://github.com/winterland1989/Action.js/wiki/Difference-from-Promise) to give you Promise behavior when you need it, now let's attack another 50% of the callback hell issue.

 Error handling
 --------------